BestTimesToVisit.com Logo

 nature

-Embark on a pilgrimage to the legendary Laguna de Guatavita, the heart of the El Dorado myth.
-Hike the surrounding trails for stunning views of the emerald waters, and imagine the ancient Muisca rituals performed here.
-Arrive early to avoid crowds and consider a guided tour to truly grasp the historical significance.
+Journey to the legendary Laguna de Guatavita, the heart of Muisca mythology and tales of El Dorado.
+Hike the scenic trails surrounding the emerald-green lagoon, keeping an eye out for the diverse birdlife, and imagine the ancient rituals performed here.
+Arrive early on a weekday to avoid crowds and truly soak in the mystical atmosphere.

 Best time: Jan-Mar